monistdavid/human-books/Citation/2016 A Persona-Based Neural Conversation Model/A Persona-Based Neural Conversation Model.md

 1. A persona can be viewed as a composite of elements of identity (background facts or user profile), language behavior, and interaction style.
+2. The Speaker Model integrates a speaker-level vector representation into the target part of the SEQ2SEQ model.
+   Analogously, the Speaker-Addressee model encodes the interaction patterns of two interlocutors by constructing an interaction representation from their individual embeddings and incorporating it into the SEQ2SEQ model.

 Thoughts
 ===============